 History, tourist information, and nearby accommodation

-In 1712 Sir Richard Myddleton commissioned the Davies brothers to create a pair of huge wrought iron gates which now act as a ceremonial entrance.
-The castle interior was rebuilt in neo-classical style by a Chester architect, Joseph Turner, though the Turner interiors were later updated by the Victorian architect AW Pugin, designer of the Palace of Westminster in London.
+In 1712 Sir Richard Myddleton commissioned the Davies brothers to create a pair of huge wrought iron gates that now act as a ceremonial entrance.
+The castle interior was rebuilt in neo-classical style by a Chester architect named Joseph Turner.
+The Turner interiors were later updated by the Victorian architect AW Pugin, designer of the Palace of Westminster in London.

 About Chirk Castle

 National Trust - see also: National Trust memberships (official website link)